adifyr/colorfull/README.md

 - Create a swatch from an ARGB `int` or from an existing `Color` using `color.value`.
 - Access generated variants using the letter/number getters (for example `a300`, `k650`) or by shade map (if you just want to adjust the lightness) with the `[]` operator (for example `swatch[300]`).
+- Get lighter, darker, saturated and desaturated variants of your color using getters such as `.ligher100`, `.darker150`, `.sat50`, and `.desat250`.
 - Because `Swatch` extends `Color`, you can use it anywhere a `Color` is accepted.

 Example: